Dart-Code/Website/_docs/settings.md

 Additional args to pass to the `dart test` command.
 Using the `args`/`toolArgs` fields in `launch.json` is usually better than this setting as this setting will apply to _all_ projects.

 ### dart.vmAdditionalArgs
-Arguments to be passed to the Dart VM when running Dart CLI scripts.
+Arguments to be passed to the Dart VM when running Dart CLI scripts/tests.

-These arguments appear between "dart" and "run":
+These arguments appear after "dart" but before subcommands like "test":

-`dart (vmAdditionalArgs) run (toolArgs) bin/main.dart (args)`
+`dart (vmAdditionalArgs) test (toolArgs) test/my_test.dart (args)`

 ## SDK